HWOldCode/jegroupware/README.md

 # jegroupware
-jegroupware - Egroupware Java Client
+jegroupware - Egroupware Java Client libary, use to control and remote your egroupware, in backend work http client, all function represent as api

 ## Info
 This client is testing by EGroupware 14.2 last update to 2015-06-10.<br>